 If you don't want your neighbors to wake up or disturb them by the noise of your air compressor, be sure to get one that produces less noise.
 There are ultra-quiet compressors that I have reviewed in this article.
 Anything that makes less than 60 dB of noise is considered as low noise machines.

 There are both oil and oil-free air compressor pumps.
 Oil-free ones are easier for maintenance as there is no need to lubricate the machine.
 There is a pre-lubricated matter inside the pump.

-However, even though air compressors that require oil also require you to do hassle for maintenance, these are more long-lasting.
+However, even though compressor that require oil also require you to do hassle for maintenance, these are more long-lasting.
 Compared to oil-free ones, these models take relatively less wear.

 So, it’s up to you which one you would like to go with.

 Most modern and upgraded models come with trendy drive systems to control the airspeed.
-This feature comes quite handy to control the motor of an air compressor.
+This feature comes quite handy to control the motor of a compressor.
 You can deliver the right amount of air pressure, switch between AC and DC power for convenience.

 Apart from the shapes and sizes, air compressors are of three types based on their way of increasing and decreasing pressure volume.

 Reciprocating Air Compressor